-- Benefit of grid areas is that you are spreading lime on the ACTUAL pH result from the lab - not a computer generated, interpolated map of what soil pH might be. - Large amount of samples - 12 sub samples from a grid in a circle about 15m from the grid centre - When 4 grids per ha get at least 1 sub-sample from every pass of the lime spreader - No matter which way the spreader passed through the grid.
+- Benefit of grid areas is that you are spreading lime on the ACTUAL pH result from the lab - not a computer generated, interpolated map of what soil pH might be. - Large amount of samples 12 sub samples from a grid in a circle about 15m from the grid centre so that getting at least 1 sub-sample from every pass of the lime spreader when it spread lime last time the field was limed - no matter which way the spreader passed through the grid.